-How can I prevent E. coli infection?
+How can I prevent or avoid an E. coli infection?

 - Keep frozen meat in a separate plastic bag (for example, a plastic grocery bag) when thawing.

 When prepping foods:

 - Don’t rinse meat before cooking.
 It’s not necessary.
 Washing the meat could spread bacterial to nearby surfaces, utensils and other food.

 - Use a plastic or ceramic cutting board to cut raw meat.
 These materials can be cleaned more easily and thoroughly than wooden cutting boards.

 - Don’t “cross-contaminate” a prepping surface.
 If you had raw meat or chicken on a prepping surface, such as a cutting board, wash it thoroughly with soap and hot water before putting another type of food (such as a raw vegetable) on it.
 Better yet, use different cutting boards for the foods you are preparing.

 - Rinse all raw fruits and vegetables under cold running water before eating them.
 It’s ok to scrub firm produce but don’t use detergent or soap.